 Why?
 Because your guests will be forced to grab the top of the utensil – the fork tines, or the knife blade, to take it out of the container.

 Then what happens?
 They unintentionally end up touching other utensils.
-Your guests don’t want to eat with something that someone else’s hand has just touched.
+Your guests won’t want to use something that someone else’s hand has just touched.

 Make sure that the utensil handles are facing up.